Slap Happy Lion: Plot

-While the lion looks for the mouse, the mouse sneaks inside his head and then pulls out firecrackers, which blow up.
-The mouse cooks the lion's tail, causing him to roar in pain, and when he goes to the lake to cool it down, the mouse pulls out a safety pin to poke on his rear.
+While the lion looks for the mouse, the mouse sneaks inside his head and pulls out firecrackers, which explode.
+The mouse cooks the lion's tail, causing him to roar in pain.
+When the lion runs to the lake to cool it down, the mouse pulls out a safety pin and a sign that says “CENSORED” before finally poking him in the rear.

-The lion then tries to hide from the mouse, but finds him in the following areas:
+The lion then tries to hide from the mouse but finds him in the following places: